The Tubes: Debut album

 The Tubes' first album, The Tubes (1975), was produced by Al Kooper.
 The track "White Punks on Dope" was an "absurd anthem of wretched excess" and ridiculed the Hollywood kids of the rich and famous.
 Since then the song has been covered by Mötley Crüe, P.O.L.
-(Parade of Losers) and the German rock musician Nina Hagen took the tune and set new lyrics to it (not a translation of the original lyrics), titled her work "TV-Glotzer" ("Couch Potato"), using this song as the opening track of her own debut album Nina Hagen Band (1978).
+(Parade of Losers), and the German rock musician Nina Hagen, who set the tune to new lyrics (not a translation of the original lyrics), titling her work "TV-Glotzer" ("Couch Potato") and using it as the opening track of her own debut album Nina Hagen Band (1978).
 The album track "What Do You Want from Life?," which became another of the Tubes' signature songs, satirizes consumerism and celebrity culture and climaxes in a monolog by Waybill who, in a rapid game show announcer's patter, name-checks celebrities such as Bob Dylan, Paul Williams and Randolph Mantooth, as well as well-known products of the period, including the Dynagym exercise machine and a host of American vehicles such as "a herd of Winnebagos" and a "Mercury Montclair..." as part of a list of things that, "if you're an American citizen, you are entitled to" culminating in "a baby's arm holding an apple."